superfly/docs/reference/configuration.html.md

 You can't set `Cache-Control` or any other headers on assets.
 If you need those, you'll need to deliver them from your application and set the relevant headers.

-Assets are not delivered, by default, from all edge Fly regions.
+Assets are not delivered, by default, from all edge Fly.io regions.
 Rather, assets are delivered from the regions the application is deployed in.

 `statics` does not honor symlinks.
 So, if `/app/public` in your container is actually a symlink to something like `/app-39403/public`, you'll want to use the absolute original path in your statics configuration.

 ## The `services` sections

-The `services` sections configure the mapping of ports on the application to ports and services on the Fly platform.
-These mappings determine how connections to the application will be handled on their journey from the Fly edge network to running Fly applications.
+The `services` sections configure the mapping of ports on the application to ports and services on Fly.io.
+These mappings determine how connections to the application will be handled on their journey from the Fly.io edge network to running Fly Apps.

 You can have: